Free isn’t always free, but sometimes it’s close enough.

-Naturally, I can only speculate, but I can think of several broad categories that individuals or organizations creating free software might fall under.
+Naturally, I can only speculate, but I can think of several broad reasons that individuals or organizations creating free software might have for their generosity.

 Become a Patron of Ask Leo! and go ad-free!

-Programmers that just love what they do are certainly one source of free software.
-While it’s often more complex than that, one of the motivations is simply the ability to produce something that people find useful (or not) because they can and they want to.
-They often don’t want to be burdened with the additional responsibility or commitment that getting paid for their work might imply.
+Programmers who just love what they do are one source of free software.
+While it may be more than that, one motivation is the ability to produce something people find useful because they can and they want to.
+They may not want to be burdened with the additional responsibility or commitment that getting paid for their work might imply.

 They just want to have fun.

-There are also those who, I’m certain, are producing free software as a way to “give back” to their communities, or to the world.
+There are also those who produce free software to give back to their communities or to the world.
 They see what they do as a way to make the world a better place.
 Perhaps they get satisfaction from offering software to folks who aren’t able to afford equivalent commercial software.

 Some folks donate money; others donate time; those with skills often give back by utilizing those skills in various ways.

-There are many ways programmers can offer their skills, but with a little entrepreneurial spirit, it’s not uncommon for free software to result – software that somehow benefits its users.
+There are many ways programmers can offer their skills, but with a little entrepreneurial spirit, it’s not uncommon for free software to result.

-Some free software is created specifically by individuals or organizations to promote an agenda of some sort.
+Some free software is created by individuals or organizations to promote an agenda of some sort.

-An example might be the “https everywhere” browser add-on, which promotes the use of https connections wherever possible.
+For example, consider the old “https everywhere” browser add-on, which promotes the use of https connections wherever possible.

-This software is freely available, both to encourage people to use https secure connections wherever possible, but also to raise awareness of privacy issues and encourage sites to support https as a secure connection mechanism.
+This software is freely available to encourage people to use https secure connections, but also to raise awareness of privacy issues and encourage sites to support https as a secure connection mechanism.2

-It may seem contradictory, but some free software is created with the expectation that it will make money.
+It may seem contradictory, but some people offer software for free expecting it will make money.

 The idea is that software spreads far and wide by being given away.
-Once the software is installed or used, the user is reminded or encouraged to make a donation to the software creator.
-The reminders can range from the polite to the obnoxious, but the bottom line is that enough people may in fact donate to make it a worthwhile effort.
+Once installed, the software reminds or encourages the user to make a donation to the software creator.
+The reminders can range from the polite to the obnoxious, but the bottom line is that enough people may donate to make the effort worthwhile.

-Most “donation ware”, as it’s sometimes called, rarely recovers the cost of creation, but it’s one way to offset that expense and reward the creator, particularly for software that is especially good and useful.
+Most donationware, as it’s sometimes called, rarely recovers the cost of creation, but it’s one way to offset that expense and reward the creator, particularly for software that is especially useful.

 Organizations use this technique more often than individuals.
-By producing a good, useful, free utility, the companies’ other efforts benefit.
+By producing a good free utility, the company’s other efforts benefit.
 Individuals purchasing other software are more likely to look to that company if they’ve had good experience with the free product.

-“Free for non-commercial use” is also a good example.
-Many utilities are made available for individuals to use at no charge, in the hopes that the reputation they garner will in turn justify a purchase from the corporate environment.
+“Free for non-commercial use” is another example.
+Many vendors make software available for individuals to use at no charge, hoping that the reputation they garner will justify a purchase from the corporate environment.

 Razors and blades

-There’s an old saying: “Give them razors, sell them blades”.
+There’s an old saying: “Give them razors, sell them blades.”
 Razors, while more expensive, are typically a one-time cost.
 Blades, on the other hand, need to be replaced periodically for as long as you own that razor.
-It doesn’t take many blade refills to recoup the expense of that razor, while cementing the relationship with a customer for a much longer term.
+It doesn’t take many blade refills to recoup the expense of the razor that cemented the relationship with a customer for a much longer term.

 The same is true for software.
 I can think of two common scenarios:

-In fact, as I write this I’m in the middle of a transition that involves exactly that.
-I use a base shopping cart software that is completely and totally free, and quite useful just as it is.
+For example, I use a shopping-cart package that is totally free and quite useful just as it is.
 Some of the additional functionality I want, however, is provided by paid add-ons.
 So far, my “free” software has cost me a couple hundred dollars.
-I’m not complaining at all — the base software let me see what I was getting into, and actually made me feel better about paying for the additions.
+I’m not complaining at all — the base software let me see what I was getting into and made me feel better about paying for the additions.

 And then there’s the dark side: free software used as bait.